Actually, what couldn’t you do?

 They write about religion and report on faith communities in the media.
 They work for faith-based agencies that advocate for justice and the common good.
 They staff political campaigns and work with youth and young adults in denominational and ecumenical settings.
 They serve their faith traditions in partnerships with congregations across the globe, living and teaching in Nicaragua, Ghana, India, and China.

 Combining their MDiv training with further professional preparation, they offer healing as social workers, therapists, counselors, and nurses.
 Still others complete PhD studies, pursuing careers in the classroom.
-Our MDiv graduates are imaginative, creative, entrepreneurial, and thoroughly committed to a life of public ministry amidst a constantly changing religious landscape.
+Our MDiv graduates are imaginative, creative, entrepreneurial, and thoroughly committed to a life of religious leadership amidst a constantly changing religious landscape.

 DeShazier (MDiv’10) senior minister of University Church on 57th Street, has been a teaching pastor for congregational placements, a practicum discussion leader, and a ministry conference speaker.
 He is a Chicago native, and a graduate of Morehouse College.